The 6 Best Probiotic Foods for Your Gut (That Aren’t Yogurt)

 Reheated potatoes, pasta, or rice

 Most people go out of their way to avoid green bananas, but there’s good news for people who just can’t wait until they’re fully ripe.
-Slightly green bananas are a rich source of prebiotics, particularly resistant starch.
+Slightly green bananas are a rich source of prebiotics, particularly resistant starch, Pike says.
 Green bananas also have a healthy dose of both soluble and insoluble fiber, vitamins, and minerals.
 The combo provides a feast for good gut bacteria and helps protect your heart and bones.
-If you don’t like the taste, try them boiled or fried or sub some green banana flour into your baking place of regular flour.
+If you don’t like the taste, try them boiled or fried or sub some green banana flour into your baking in place of regular flour.
 Another benefit of not-quite-ripe bananas?
 They’re one of the 12 most filling fruits and veggies.

 Kimchi is made by fermenting vegetables with probiotic lactic acid bacteria, which gives it the same boost of healthy bacteria as other fermented probiotic foods such as yogurt.
-Plus, since it’s made from cruciferous veggies like bok choy and cabbage along with healthy spices like garlic and peppers, it provides a mega dose of vitamins, fiber, and antioxidants.
+Plus, since it’s made from cruciferous veggies like bok choy and cabbage along with healthy spices like garlic and peppers, it provides a mega-dose of vitamins, fiber, and antioxidants.
 One 2014 study found that kimchi helps protect against cancer, obesity, and constipation while lowering cholesterol, boosting brain and immune function, and even providing some anti-aging benefits.

 Sauerkraut is kimchi’s German cousin, a lacto-fermented side dish filled with cabbage, carrots, and spices—not to mention plenty of healthy bacteria for your gut.
 And not only does it have similar benefits as other fermented veggies, but a study done by the College of William & Mary found that eating a daily serving of sauerkraut helped significantly reduce social anxiety.
 The researchers believe it’s because more than 80 percent of the calming hormone serotonin is manufactured in our guts (not our brains!) and the good bacteria boosted serotonin production.